-- (a) Any advance payment under this Agreement is subject to section 216.181(16), Florida Statutes.
+(a) Any advance payment under this Agreement is subject to Section 216.181(16), Florida Statutes.
 All advances are required to be held in an interest-bearing account.
 If an advance payment is requested, the budget data on which the request is based, and a justification statement shall be included in this Agreement as Justification of Advance Payment as Attachment B. Justification of Advance Payment (Attachment B) will specify the amount of advance payment needed and provide an explanation of the necessity for and proposed use of these funds.
 No advance shall be accepted for processing if a reimbursement has been paid prior to the submittal of a request for advanced payment.
 After the initial advance, if any, payment shall be made on a reimbursement basis as needed.
-FDEM can only advance up to 75% of the total award amount. - (b) Invoices shall be submitted at least quarterly and shall include the supporting documentation for all costs of the project or services.
+FDEM will only advance 50% of the total award amount.

+- (b) Invoices shall be submitted to include the supporting documentation for all costs of the project or services.
 The final invoice shall be submitted within forty-five (45) days after the expiration date of the agreement.
-An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division Grant Manager as part of the Recipient's quarterly reporting as referenced in Paragraph (5) REPORTS of this Agreement. - (c) If the necessary funds are not available to fund this Agreement as a result of action by the United States Congress, the federal Office of Management and Budgeting, the State Chief Financial

-Officer or under Paragraph (4) FUNDING CONSIDERATION of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Recipient shall submit its closeout report within thirty (30) days of receiving notice from the Division.
+An explanation of any circumstances prohibiting the submittal of quarterly invoices shall be submitted to the Division Grant Manager as part of the Recipient's quarterly reporting as referenced in Paragraph (5) REPORTS of this Agreement. - (c) If the necessary funds are not available to fund this Agreement as a result of action by the State Chief Financial Officer or under Paragraph (4) FUNDING CONSIDERATION of this Agreement, all obligations on the part of the Division to make any further payment of funds shall terminate, and the Recipient shall submit its closeout report within thirty (30) days of receiving notice from the Division.